 The proposed works are not anticipated to result in significant environmental effects.
 Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.
-Any future BEAR Scotland schemes will be programmed to take into account already programmed works and as such, any cumulative effect will be limited.
+Any future BEAR Scotland schemes will be programmed to take into account already-programmed works and as such, any cumulative effect will be limited.

-In addition, a search using Scottish Borders Council 'Simple Search' identified no planning applications within 300 m of the scheme, therefore there is unlikely to be a significant cumulative effect with any other future works in the area.
+In addition, a search using East Lothian Council 'Simple Search' identified that there are no planning applications within 300m of the scheme.